MicrosoftDocs/customer-insights/ci-docs/audience-insights/semantic-mappings.md

 # Semantic mappings (Preview)

 Semantic mappings let you map your non-activity data to pre-defined schemas.
-These schemas help audience insights to better understand your data attributes.
-Semantic mapping and the provided data enable new insights and features in audience insights.
+These schemas help Customer Insights to better understand your data attributes.
+Semantic mapping and the provided data enable new insights and features in Customer Insights.
 To map your activity data to the schemas, review the [activities](activities.md) documentation.

-**Semantic mappings are currently enabled for environments based on business accounts**. *ContactProfile* is the only type of semantic mapping currently available in audience insights.
+**Semantic mappings are currently enabled for environments based on business accounts**. *ContactProfile* is the only type of semantic mapping currently available in Customer Insights.

 ## Define a ContactProfile semantic entity mapping

-1. In audience insights, go to **Data** > **Semantic mappings (preview)**.
+1. Go to **Data** > **Semantic mappings (preview)**.

 1. Select **Add semantic mapping** to start the guided experience.